• Skip to primary navigation

 If the other techniques don’t work, the solar peel method should do the trick.
 It’s best to use this method on a warm, sunny day.
 Start slow and work in small areas at a time.

-remove window tint
+Remove window tint

 8 Common Reasons for Removing Window Tint